Ascaric: Sources

 The sources for the appearance of Ascaric and Merogais in history are few, but were written within a few years of their deaths in contemporary times.
 They are considered reliable.
 They are mentioned in a collection of recorded speeches from the period called the Panegyrici latini.
 These were numbered more or less at random.
 Only three of the twelve are concerned with the Frankish invasions of Gaul in the late 3rd and early 4th centuries: numbers IX, VI and VII.
 Only VI provides any significant detail.
 The authors of VI and VII, conventionally entitled "Panegyric of Constantine" and "Panegyric of Maximian and Constantine" respectively, remain unknown and are therefore typically called "anonymous."
 Number IX, the earliest, which precedes any of the events involving the two war leaders, is termed "Eumenius for the Restoration of the Schools" because in it the orator quotes a letter from Constantius Chlorus identifying him as Eumenius.
 In addition Eutropius makes some mention of the period.

 The earliest of the three panegyrics, IX, delivered at Lyon or Autun by Eumenius to the governor of the province, which was probably Lugdunensis II between the Seine and the Loire, on the occasion of a visit, begs the governor to restore the Maenianae school of Autun, and contributes his own salary to the effort.
 Only background information about the Franks is given.
-They assisted the pretender Carausius, temporary ruler of Britain and parts of Gaul.
+They assisted the pretender Carausius, the temporary ruler of Britain and parts of Gaul.
 When the imperial government stabilized after a dynastic struggle, Constantius Chlorus reconquered northwestern Gaul, ejected the Franks from there and proceeded to the liberation of Britain.
 The speech, made in 297 or 298, immediately after the reconquest, in the ruins of the city, presented a letter from Constantius expressing his desire to do something for the children of Gaul and appointing Eumenius, a member of the imperial staff, whose grandfather had been headmaster, to rebuild the school.